Derry Journal: Owners

 In 1998, the McCarroll family sold the paper to what became Trinity Mirror, who sold it to Local Press Ltd, a 3i holding company, in January 2004.
-Johnston Press took ownership through the purchase of Local Press in November 2005 and it is now operated by the holding company Derry Journal Newspapers.
+Johnston Press took ownership through the purchase of Local Press in November 2005 and Derry Journal is now operated by National World.
 Long-serving editor Arthur Duffy retired in 2019, and was replaced by Brendan McDaid.